The direct-to-consumer model has exploded in popularity in recent years.

-It’s how Fit for Life, the yoga brand we mentioned earlier, has strengthened its relationship with retail partners since going DTC.
-Each quarter Fit for Life audits its brick-and-mortar retailers, hands out report cards, and offers training sessions aimed at helping partners optimize their ecommerce channels.
-For example, they recommend their retail partners:
+It’s how Fit for Life has strengthened its relationship with retail partners since going DTC.
+Each quarter, Fit for Life audits its brick-and-mortar retailers, hands out report cards, and offers training sessions aimed at helping partners optimize their ecommerce channels.

 - Ensure each product has variant SKUs, rather than separate SKUs, so its sales history and product reviews are attached and move it up the page